-With so many of us staying inside and trying to avoid medical visits when possible, it’s especially important to try to avoid injuries at home.
-Particularly as we get older, falling can be dangerous.
-In fact, the Centers for Disease Control and Prevention reported that from 2007 to 2016 there was a 31% increase in the national rate of older adult deaths from falls.1
+The younger we are, the easier it is to bounce back from a fall.
+But as we get older, falling can be dangerous.
+The Centers for Disease Control and Prevention reported that from 2007 to 2016 there was a 31% increase in the national rate of older adult deaths from falls.1

 That’s why it’s important to prevent trips, slips, and falls at home.
 And the best time to start reducing that risk is right now.
-So, whether you’re trying to reduce your risk of fall-related injuries later in life or are concerned about an aging loved one or parent, here are a few tips to consider.
+Whether you’re trying to reduce your risk of fall-related injuries or are concerned about an aging loved one, here are a few tips to consider.

 Having strong muscles can help you keep your balance and stabilize your joints — specifically your ankles.
 Doing regular calf and ankle strengthening exercises — like heel and chair rises, balancing on one leg, and squats — can help.
-Consistently practicing gentle exercises that you may be able do at home, like tai chi or yoga, can also help build stability.
+It’s also important to practice gentle exercises, like tai chi or yoga, to help build stability.

 And when you strengthen your muscles, you’re making your bones stronger, too.2 Having stronger bones means you’re less likely to experience a fracture or break if you do fall.